Robert S. Neuman: Series

-Neuman has worked on 16 series of paintings, including his earliest and most recent works, each representing a response to a different symbol, place or idea in a distinct visual language.
+Neuman worked on 16 series of paintings, each representing a response to a different symbol, place or idea in a distinct visual language.
 His earliest works reflect post-war America and are filled with ominous and dark titles and color palettes.
-Neuman explored this theme by experimenting with different medium, such as duco paint and sand on masonite and a new, abstracted subject matter.
+Neuman explored this theme by experimenting with different medium, such as duco paint and sand on Masonite and a new, abstracted subject matter.

 Neuman's first major series was The Black Paintings.
 This series was catalyzed by his experience studying in a still war- ravaged Germany as a Fulbright Fellow in 1953 under the tutelage of German Expressionist, Willi Baumeister.
 The Black Paintings’ uncharacteristically dark color palette was influenced by "the reactionary impulses to World War II that had rippled through the art world".
 Today, The Black Paintings serve as a glimpse into the lingering desolation of Germany in the 1950s by one of the few American artists to witness it first-hand.

 After The Black Paintings, Neuman began exploring the expressive nature of color.
 This dramatic shift was influenced by his time studying in Barcelona as a Guggenheim Fellow.
 His Barcelona Series, begun in 1956, is defined by his attempts to create a universally relevant style of art, which, in this case, captured his impressions of the motion and light of the narrow streets of Old Barcelona.

 With the advent of the 1960s, Neuman explored the potential of abstraction more fervently than ever.
 During this decade, he created his Abstract Landscape, Abstract Figures and his Diamond Canvas Series before experimenting further with the use of symbols.